 - Carrying out risk-benefit analysis for medicines suggesting suitable actions.

-- Providing regular updates to health care professionals and patients with regards to the safety and effectiveness of medicines.
+- Providing regular updates to health care professionals and patients about the safety and effectiveness of medicines.

 Post Market Surveillance And Its Role in Design

 As discussed above, all medical companies should have an active PMS system in place.
-Many companies are still doubting that this system is to capture complain, but it is not.
+Unfortunately, many companies still doubt that this system is to capture complaints, but it is not.

-Post Market Surveillance is to capture information about the device when placed in the market, be it good, bad, or ineffective.
+Post Market Surveillance captures information about the device when placed in the market, whether good, bad, or ineffective.